 - Contact Us

 Parkinson's disease (PD) is a degenerative disease of the central nervous system that often impairs motor skills, speech, and other functions.
 Symptoms of the disease include resting tremor, bradykinesia and rigidity.
-The primary symptoms are the result of decreased stimulation of the motor cortex by the basal ganglia, normally caused by the insufficient formation and action of dopamine, which is produced in the dopaminergic neurons of the brain.
-Symptoms of the disease appear once 50-80% of dopamine neurons have died.
+The primary symptoms are the result of decreased stimulation of the motor cortex by the basal ganglia, normally caused by the insufficient synthesis and action of dopamine, which is produced in the dopaminergic neurons of the brain.
+Motor symptoms of the disease are a result of midbrain dopaminergic neuronal and synaptic loss.
+There is also a prodromal phase where non-motor symptoms can occur without significant dopaminergic atrophy; the non-motor symptoms are driven by dysfunctional neurotransmitter signaling.
 Parkinson's disease is both chronic and progressive.

-The mechanism by which neurons are lost in PD may be a results of the formation of Lewy bodies.
-Lewy bodies are the histological hallmark of PD.
-They are composed primarily of fibrillar α-synuclein-ubiquitin complexes that can not be directed to the proteasome for degradation.
-These complexes aggregate in neurons, forming Lewy bodies.
+The mechanism by which neurons are lost in PD is multifactorial and includes mitochondrial dysfunction, lysosomal dysregulation, α-synuclein aggregation and the formation of Lewy bodies.
+In sporadic, and some familial variants of PD, Lewy bodies are a characteristic feature of the disease.
+They are composed primarily of fibrillar α-synuclein-ubiquitin complexes that can not be directed to the proteasome for degradation and form aggregates in neurons.
 Early in the disease, Lewy bodies appear in the olfactory bulb and lower brain stem.
 As PD progresses and becomes symptomatic, Lewy body deposition and dopaminergic cell loss occurs in the substantia nigra pars compacta (SNpc).
 The precise pathogenic pathway in which Lewy bodies cause cell death is not known.
-A common theory is that Lewy bodies cause oxidative stress, mitochondrial dysfunction, excitoxicity and inflammation.
+A common theory is that Lewy bodies cause oxidative stress, mitochondrial dysfunction, excitotoxicity and inflammation.
 This leads to proteasomal dysfunction and improper protein metabolism, which promotes Lewy body formation.
-Neuronal dysfunctional and apoptosis follows in the progressive neurodegenerative process of PD.
+Neuronal dysfunction and apoptosis follows in the progressive neurodegenerative process of PD.